karrot-dev/karrot-frontend/docs/src/self-hosting/backups.md

 Then create a bucket to store the backups.
 You don't need to use the encryption or versioning as the backup will be encrypted and versioned by restic already.

 Create an application key that has "Read and Write" access to the bucket.
-Probably select the "Allow List All Bucket Names" option (not sure though).
+You don't need to select the "Allow List All Bucket Names" option.

 You'll need to use two of the key values for the next step: